osquery/osquery/ASSURANCE.md

 The osquery agent does not trust:

-- on the osquery host but with standard non-root privilege (no interaction with the users on the host)
+- users on the osquery host with standard non-root privilege (no interaction with the users on the host)
 - network third-parties, including external network services (see "No Network Connectivity to Third Parties") or agents-in-the-middle on the network (see "use of HTTPS")